 VA Cash-Out Refinance

 It’s also the only cash-out loan that allows you to utilize 100% of your equity.
-Other cash-out options require you to leave at least 20% equity in the home after the refinance.
-This should allow you more financial flexibility.
+Other cash-out options generally require you to leave at least 20% equity in the home after the refinance.
+A VA cash-out refinance should allow you more financial flexibility.

 Cash-Out Refinance Requirements

-Depending on your situation, it may make sense to switch from your VA loan.
-Here are a few of these instances when it may be a smarter financial decision to switch to a conventional loan:
+Depending on your situation, it may make sense to switch from your VA loan to a conventional loan.
+Here are a few instances when it may be financially wiser to move to a different type of loan:

 Conventional Loan Requirements

-- Minimum credit score of 620
+- A minimum credit score of 620

 - A debt-to-income ratio (DTI) lower than 50%